jillesvangurp/jsonj/README.md

 // or just use a reader
 JsonElement element = parser.parse(reader);

-// Jsonj also supports yaml, bson, and several other tree like syntaxes through Jackson's plugin infrastructure.
+// Jsonj also supports yaml, bson, hocon, and several other tree like syntaxes through Jackson's plugin infrastructure.

+// for example:
 YamlParser yamlParser = new YamlParser();
 JsonElement anotherElement = yamlParser.parse(inputStream)
 ```